SwissTPH/pyfhirsdc/README.md

 - all fhir type but choice : use one of the basic type
 - select_one option : choice when only one selection is possible
 - select_multile option : choice when multiple selections are possible
+- select_condition create a list with all the classification mapped in the questionnaire
 - mapping : will not apprear on the questionnaire, just to document mapping information
 - group start: will start a question group, an ID is mandatory, several levels are possible
 - group end: will end a question group, an ID is mandatory